YitengZhou/Fitness-Jungle/Portfolio/Project_Evaluation.md

 <img src="Images/evaluation/Mic3.png" width= 20%>
 </p>
 <b><p align= "center">Figure 4: Edit documents together using OneDrive </p></b>

+<b> Code Management </b>

+Firstly, the development of the codebase is split according to the sub-systems, mainly branches “m5-master”, “desktop-master”, and “web-master”.
+This serves as the main or master branches of the sub-systems.
+To simulate an actual development workflow, commits are only made to master branches on releases of the applications or urgent bug fixes.
+That is to say, commits on master branch are minimised and be made only after reaching certain checkpoints and have passed the testing phase.
+Thus, we will primarily work on development branches which are namely “m5-dev”, “desktop-dev”, and “web-dev”.
+For sub-system groups with a single developer, they will be working on committing on these branches.
+They will also be their own branch managers.
+However, for groups with multiple developers, they will be development on their own feature branch branched from the development branch.
+One member will act as the branch manager and be in charge of merging the code.
+The branch manager will consult the member who did the pull request to find out what implementations are and will check and resolve any merge conflicts.
+This is a better approach than multiple team members committing to the same branch, which can cause confusion and have one member unintentionally deleting another member’s code.
+Another advantage is that there will always be one member kept in the know of all the changes in the codebase and can serve as the point of contact for the other sub-systems.
+Example of these feature branches are “web-dev-frontend” and “web-dev-backend”, with the backend developer acting as the branch manager and merging changes.

 <p align="center">
 <img src="Images/evaluation/merge.png" width= 80%>